SPECIALTIES

 GYROTONIC®

 The GYROTONIC EXPANSION SYSTEM® uses movements that are both circular and rhythmic to improve flexibility, balance, muscle strength, and overall flexibility and mobility in the joints.
 This system uses weights and pulleys with principles of yoga, tai chi and ballet to make you more fit and flexible.
 The gentleness of GYROTONIC® makes it an especially great exercise for those who are recovering from injury or rehabilitating after major surgeries.
-Private GYROTONIC® sessions are a rewarding investment in yourself.
-The body awareness and good habits you develop in the studio carry over into your daily activities and stay with you long after your session.
-We ask all new clients to begin with at least 2-3 sessions to give your mind and body enough time to become reacquainted with one another.

 Myofascial Release